Bali Yogic Healing Retreat

 Sacred waters of Bali

-Bali's spiritual and healing traditions honour, revere and incorporate the cleansing, renewing and healing properties of water and include many rites, sacred ceremonies and focussed healing in the water temples, palaces and also stunning natural rivers and waterfalls.
+Bali's spiritual and healing traditions honour, revere and incorporate the cleansing, renewing and healing properties of water and include many rites, sacred ceremonies and focused healing in the water temples, palaces and also stunning natural rivers and waterfalls.
 During this retreat we visit some of the most sacred waters of Bali in thermal springs, a water cave and waterfall.
-We also visit Bali's youngest high priestess Ida Resi who will perform the 'Melukat', a traditional water purification ceremony for each guest.
+We also visit Sebatu Temple and Waterfall where we will be guided through a healing ceremony in these sacred waters with a local priest.
+This is deeply healing and transformative as these water flows over and through you to release any burdens and carry them away.

 $1290 twin-share/$1790 single.

-Arrive anytime on the Thursday 30th August.
+Arrive anytime on the Sunday 22nd of September.
 You'll be met at airport and transferred directly to retreat venue.
 You can check in to your room from midday.
 Retreat program commences at 4pm with an opening circle, yoga, meditation and then dinner together in our open air dining room.

 6.30-7.30am Healing Meditation - daily